Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Acknowledgments

 \section{Acknowledgments}

-We thank the gem5 community for their support and feedback during the development of these features, particularly Giacomo Travaglini for his help in debugging the ARM EL2 boot issue.
-We also thank the members of the Davis Architecture Research Group (DArchR) for their valuable feedback and support throughout this project.
+We thank the anonymous reviewers for their thoughtful feedback and suggestions, which helped improve the clarity and presentation of this work.
+We also thank the gem5 community for their support and feedback during the development of these features, particularly Giacomo Travaglini for his help in debugging the ARM EL2 boot issue.
+We are also grateful to the members of the Davis Architecture Research Group (DArchR) for their valuable feedback and support throughout this project.
 This work was supported by the National Science Foundation (NSF) under Grant 2311888, by a grant from Los Alamos National Laboratory, and by the U.S. Department of Energy under Award SC0024502.